flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 }
 ```

+Note, that it is not possible to EOL rebase from one branch to a
+different branch, for example, from `beta` to `stable`.
+The appid
+used in `end-of-life-rebase` must also be available in the same Flatpak
+remote.

 In case you want to step down as a maintainer but wish someone to take
 over maintenance, you can ask in the [tracker issue](https://github.com/flathub/flathub/issues/3693).